ayoubelmhamdi/typst-phd-AI-Medical/main.typ

 - *Thresholding* is a simple and common method of segmentation that works by selecting a pixel value (called a threshold) that separates the foreground (the region of interest) from the background (the rest of the image)[^3^].
 For example, if you want to segment the bone from a CT scan, you can choose a threshold that corresponds to the intensity of bone pixels and ignore the pixels that are lower or higher than that value.
 However, thresholding is not always accurate or robust, especially when dealing with complex or noisy images.

-=== Approach for Training our Model involves five main steps The goal of this project is to create an end-to-end solution for detecting cancerous nodules in lung CT scans using PyTorch.
+=== Approach for Training our Model involves five main steps.
+The goal of this project is to create an end-to-end solution for detecting cancerous nodules in lung CT scans using PyTorch.
 The approach involves five main steps:

 1. Loading the CT data and converting it into a PyTorch dataset.